 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Having enough drinking water to survive an emergency situation should be top on everyone’s list.
-FEMA suggest having about 3 weeks supply of drinking water on hand.
-That is a good amount but for the long term you need other solutions.
+FEMA suggests having about 2 weeks supply of drinking water on hand.
+That is a good amount, but for the long term you need other solutions.

-Bottled water is probably the most obvious way to store water for emergencies but the trouble with bottles is they take up to much room.
-Another option is to fill up your tub.
-Having other solutions will increase your chances of survival.
+Bottled water is probably the most obvious way to store water for emergencies.
+But the trouble with bottles is they take up too much room.

 On average you’ll need one gallon of water per person per day.
 Half a gallon is used for drinking and the other half is used for hygiene.